radioactivedecay/radioactivedecay/docs/source/overview.rst

 :ref:`[2] <refs>`.

-In order to use ``radioactivedecay``, you will need Python 3.6+ with the Matplotlib, NumPy, SciPy, and SymPy packages installed.
+In order to use ``radioactivedecay``, you will need Python 3.6+ with the Matplotlib, NetworkX, NumPy, SciPy and SymPy packages installed.
 The code is platform independent and has been tested on Windows, MacOS and Linux systems.

 Quick Start
 -----------